Links between seabirds and coral reef ecology

 The movement ecology of tropical seabirds

-I am working with Steve Votier, Alice Trevail, Robin Freeman and Malcolm Nicol as part of the Bertarelli Foundation's marine science programme.
-I am investigating the movement ecology of tropical seabirds within the Indian Ocean.
+I am working with Steve Votier, Alice Trevail, Robin Freeman and Malcolm Nicol as part of the Bertarelli Foundation's Marine Science programme.
+We are investigating the movement ecology of tropical seabirds within the Indian Ocean.

 The drivers of seabird energy expenditure